In this article:

 What is the Medical Treatment for Mucoceles?

-Most cases of mucoceles resolve on their own without any medical or surgical intervention.
+Most cases of mucoceles resolve on their own without any medical or surgical intervention but keep recurring.
 This is particularly true for infants and young children, with almost 44% of pediatric cases of mucoceles reported to heal on their own within 3 months on average.

 That said, it is essential that you consult your registered pediatrician the minute you notice any kind of worsening in your child’s condition, whether in terms of discomfort or cyst size.